Bible Book of Daniel, Part 3 - Chapters 4 & 5

 The way in which these messages from God to each king was set to happen is different.

-Nebuchadnezzar had time to respond and change in order to be able to stop this happening.
+Nebuchadnezzar had time to respond and change to be able to stop this from happening.
 Although he didn’t, and it did therefore happen to him, he did eventually turn to God as the dream predicts:

 “That they shall drive thee from men, and thy dwelling shall be with the beasts of the field, and they shall make thee to eat grass as oxen, and they shall wet thee with the dew of heaven, and seven times shall pass over thee, till thou know that the most High ruleth in the kingdom of men, and giveth it to whomsoever he will.” – Daniel 4:25

-Belshazzar on the other hand had no opportunities left to change – this was going to happen now, no matter what:
+Belshazzar, on the other hand, had no opportunities left to change – this was fixed and going to happen now, no matter what: